 Certain illusions include that it seems to defy gravity, to make a solid entity seem to move another object, or to foresee a spectator’s decision.
 Most magic exercises use impact combos.

 Magic is a collection of practices and beliefs that are found separate from religion and science.
 The concept has traditionally originated within Western culture with pejorative connotations, with somehow defined things considered to be socially unethical, inferior or foreign.
-The concept was adopted by scholars in the social sciences and humanities who suggested various definitions of the term, and often mutual exclusion.

 The definition is so controversial that many contemporary academics find it completely dismissed.
 The practice of black magic is about using supernatural powers or sorcery for the intent of bad and selfishness.
-As far as the left and right direction dichotomies are concerned, black magic is the evil, wrong equivalent to the healthy, white magic.

 White magic is the supposed application to selfless uses of supernatural powers or magic.
 White magic practitioners were granted names like wise men or women, therapists, white witchcraft or wizards.

 Most of these individuals have claimed that they have the power of white magic because of the expertise or influence they derive from inherited branches, or because of some incident in their life afterwards.
-Blessing, healing, spells, incantations, prayer and songs are practiced in white magic.